Try Semrush

 What is the difference between on-page SEO and technical SEO?

 On-page SEO deals with optimizing individual web pages to improve their search engine rankings and user experience.
-Technical SEO is a portion of on-page SEO that involves optimizing the technical aspects of your entire website, ensuring it’s crawlable, indexable, and performs well from a technical standpoint.
+Technical SEO involves optimizing the technical aspects of your entire website.
+The goal is to ensure it’s crawlable, indexable, and performs well from a technical standpoint.

 How often should I perform on-page SEO?

 On-page SEO is not a one-and-done task.
-Regular monitoring and updates are essential, with a suggested frequency of at least once a month for routine checks.
-Conduct more in-depth assessments quarterly to ensure your content stays relevant and aligned with evolving search engine algorithms.
+Regular monitoring and updates are essential—at least once a month for routine checks.
+Conduct more in-depth assessments every quarter to ensure your content stays relevant and aligned with evolving search engine algorithms.

 What are the key elements of on-page SEO?